csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 # run in interim mode once per hour at 30 minutes, e.g. 00:30, 01:30, ...
 30 0-23 * * * $HOME/bin/csaf_aggregator --config /etc/csaf_aggregator.toml --interim >> /var/log/csaf_aggregator/interim.log 2>&1
 ```

+#### serve via web server

+Serve the paths where the aggregator writes its `html/` output
+by means of a webserver.
+In the config example below place is configured by the path given for `web`.

+The user running the aggregator has to be able to write there
+and the web server must be able to read the files.

+If you are using nginx, the setup instructions for the provider provide
+and example.
+You can leave out the cgi-bin part,
+potentially commend out the TLS client parts and
+adjust the `root` path accordingly.

 ### config options